Partnerships in carbon transition

 Following the UK’s departure from the European Union, and ‘new’ levels of independence in terms of regulations, standards, funding and markets, the links and partnerships between farmers, processors, retailers and consumers take on a greater importance.
 UK farmers have a good story to tell – highlighted by the NFU in its report Levelling up Rural Britain.
 Other success stories have been published from organisations such as Countryside Online and Farming UK.

-The vital contribution of farms and food producers to the rural economy is acknowledged widely – and has been well supported over recent years through the Rural Development Programme of England (RDPE).
-Whilst this scheme is being phased out, it is being replaced by more targeted grant schemes such as the Transforming Food Production Challenge (TFP is part of the Industrial Strategy Challenge Fund) and the Rural Community Energy Fund (RCEF).
-Such schemes encourage cooperation between farmers and rural communities – both are key stakeholder groups in the economy and environment in which they live and work.
+The vital contribution of farms and food producers to the rural economy is acknowledged widely – and has been supported over the years through the Rural Development Programme of England (RDPE), and previous grant schemes like the Transforming Food Production Challenge and the Rural Community Energy Fund (RCEF).
+These schemes encouraged cooperation between farmers and rural communities – both key stakeholder groups in the economy and environment in which they live and work.

 Farming is a ‘long game’ – it needs long term strategic planning and cannot operate through short term legislation.
 The potential benefits and consequences of replacing the Basic Payment Scheme (BPS) with the Environmental Land Management (ELM) scheme (in England) and its equivalents in the devolved regions of the UK are detailed later in this report.
 It is critical that policy makers fully understand the challenges of transition to a low carbon farming future.